easy-updates-manager/easy-updates-manager/readme.txt

 == Upgrade Notice ==

+= 6.1.1 =
+Fixed bulk action issue for bottom options in plugins and themes tab.

 = 6.1.0 =
 Filters for logs.
 Can now change email address for automatic updates.

 = 6.0.5 =
-New filter mpsum_default_options.
+New filter `mpsum_default_options`.
 Style fixes for list views.

 = 6.0.3 =
 Allow translation logging for automatic updates.
 Fix PHP warning on plugins page in multisite.